Rule 4—Play of the Game

 If a player intentionally loses equipment to, say, stop a fast break, we kill the play but assess a USC penalty.

-This is not to be confused with not wearing required protective equipment (e.g., no shoulder pads, mouth guard is not all the way in the mouth and the officials didn’t see it come out as a result of the play), which is a 1:00 NR equipment penalty (but not an unsportsmanlike conduct penalty).
+This is not to be confused with not wearing required protective equipment other than the mouthguard (e.g., no shoulder pads), which is a 1:00 NR equipment penalty (but not an unsportsmanlike conduct penalty).
+A mouthguard that is not properly worn (or missing) is a technical foul.

 There is no goalie interference when the ball is loose and an offensive player checks the portion of the goalie’s crosse that is outside the crease.
 A clamped ball is not in possession, and if the goalie clamps a loose ball outside the crease his stick may still be checked outside the crease.